Regulation Of Nicotinic Acetylcholine Receptor Numbers And Function By Chronic Nicotine Exposure.

 Digital Object Identifier (DOI)

 Gentry, C. L. and Lukas, R. J., "Regulation Of Nicotinic Acetylcholine Receptor Numbers And Function By Chronic Nicotine Exposure."
 (2002).
-Neurobiology.
+Translational Neuroscience.
 269.